-Program Structure: Board certification in Family Medicine requires completion of a three-year residency at a program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Board certification in Family Medicine requires completion of a three-year residency at a program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Accreditation is also necessary before a program can participate in the National Resident Matching Program.
 At this time we are targeting between 24 and 27 residents when the program is fully developed in its third year of operation.
-Two or three residents (with appropriate faculty) will be in Kalispell after their first year (internship year) in Missoula.
+Two or three residents (with appropriate faculty mentors) will be in Kalispell after their first year (internship year) in Missoula and six residents will be in Missoula.
 The residents will do their training at the Missoula and Kalispell hospitals and at Partnership Health Center and its counterpart in Kalispell.
 Additionally, elective rotations will be available in rural hospitals as well as in Butte.
 Matriculation of the first class is planned for July 2013.